flupes/svplume/about.md

 exactly what we wanted).

 Plume was built in the Nor'Sea Yachts boat shop in Ontario (California) managed by Bob Eeg.
+We bought her as a Kit boat #3, which included the hull, deck, main cabinetry, and standing rigging.
+Everything else was left for us to do, like painting, trimming, plumbing, electricity, and deck equipment.
 Bob Eeg was kind enough to give us full access to his boat shop and we were working there every other weekend during six months.
 Besides the advantage of having professional tools, we learned a lot from Bob and his excellent carpenter Alonso.
+Furthermore, we were able to hire Alonzo for the more complex work requiring true craftsmanship, such as the teak hatches, teak knees, storm hoods, sliding chart table, folding table, and bowsprit.

 ## Plume Aft-Cabin Interior Layout

 {% picture about/plume-interior-layout.jpg --alt Gelcoat %}